All posts

 • Any other entity created by filing with a US state secretary of state

-If you formed a Hong Kong company and then registered it as a foreign entity in Delaware to open a US bank account, that entity has a BOI filing obligation.
-If you instead formed a Delaware LLC (even if you live in Hong Kong), that entity is exempt.
+Here's a scenario I see often: a founder in Hong Kong registers their HK company as a foreign entity in Delaware to open a US bank account.
+That entity has a BOI filing obligation.
+But if the same founder had formed a Delaware LLC instead (which is what most do), they'd be exempt.

-The distinction turns on where the entity was formed — not where the owner lives.
+The distinction is about where the entity was formed, not where the owner lives.

 Decision tree